MileHacker Logo

 • For groups, book accommodation and restaurant book far ahead, especially during peak season.

-• Dining: For group meals, call restaurants ahead to confirm they can accommodate your party size and make a reservation.
+• Dining: For group meals, call restaurants ahead to confirm they can hold your party size and make a reservation.

 • Splitting Bills: In Belgium, it is common to separate the bill evenly among friends or for one person to pay and others reimburse.
 "Going Dutch" is not always common in each establishment, so clarify beforehand.

 • Public Transport: A TEC day pass can simplify group travel on public transport.
-For larger groups, a pre-booked shuttle or private bus could be more efficient for airport transfers.
+For larger groups, a pre-booked shuttle or private bus might be more efficient for airport transfers.

 Planning and Communication